leonlinsx/minimal-mistakes/_posts/2020-02-19-ben-evans-annual.md

 3. The [Masters of Scale podcast](https://mastersofscale.com/tobi-lutke-be-a-platform/ "Tobi") recently covered Shopify's rise and how it went unnoticed for a long time
 4. This is in contrast to being a first party merchant, when AMZN is the one buying and reselling the items.
 3rd party marketplace value of goods sold (GMV) is now larger than 1st party sales, though the revenue to AMZN is still lower.
 5. e.g. RigUp for oil field workers, Honor for elderly care, Incredible Health for nursing
 6. I wonder how much of it is stated preference (what people say) vs expressed preference (what people do).
-For all the people complaining about facebook and others, their userbase is still tremendous.
+For all the people complaining about facebook and others, their user base is still tremendous.

 *If you liked this, sign up for my monthly* ***[finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")***